BFY-official/VSDFormer/README.md

 <br>

 > **Note:** The GIF files are compressed for visualization in the README, so the displayed quality may not fully reflect the actual restoration performance.
 For a more accurate comparison, please download and view the original videos.
+[Despecked Video](./Videos/Noisy_Australia.mp4)